chsasank/chsasank.github.io/_posts/tech/2021-11-06-google-deepmind-isomorphic-drugs.md

 <img src="https://upload.wikimedia.org/wikipedia/commons/a/a9/Protein_folding.png" alt="">
 </figure>

-So, what exactly do proteins do anyway?
-They dramatically speed up chemical reactions that make up life including photosynthesis, metabolism, movement or vision.
-So much so that these bio-chemical reactions do not happen without the presence<label for="sn-1" class="margin-toggle sidenote-number"></label><input type="checkbox" id="sn-1" class="margin-toggle"/>
+So, what exactly proteins do?
+They dramatically speed up chemical reactions that make up life including photosynthesis, metabolism, movement and vision.
+So much so that these biochemical reactions do not happen without the presence<label for="sn-1" class="margin-toggle sidenote-number"></label><input type="checkbox" id="sn-1" class="margin-toggle"/>
 <span class="sidenote">
 If you're computer engineer like me, you can think of protein as a gate of [transistor](https://en.wikipedia.org/wiki/Transistor).
 Without gate potential, transistor doesn't let the current pass.
 Similarly without the presence of a protein, reaction doesn't happen.
 </span> of the protein.
 This process is called as [enzyme catalysis](https://en.wikipedia.org/wiki/Enzyme_catalysis).
 Each reaction step has its own protein enzyme and these enzymes are extraordinarily specific: a protein can catalyze only one or two reactions.

-How does this enzyme catalysis thing work anyway?
+How does this enzyme catalysis thing work?
 It works based on shape of the protein!
 When a protein is folded, its varied shape and local amino acid presence can create so-called 'active sites'.
 These active sites are purpose built for both shape and chemistry of a specific substrate.
 Finally active site can make the reactions happen.
 See the below animation for schematic of how this works.

 <figure>
 <label for="mn-fig-3" class="margin-toggle">⊕</label><input type="checkbox" id="mn-fig-3" class="margin-toggle">